Atlantic Illumination Entertainment Lighting

 Consolidation

 In a few of these articles, I have become over indulgent and included much detail; I will understand if the casual lighting tech chooses to gloss over some of this.
 However, for those really into the subject, I believe the detail is welcome.
-Read or skip as you feel. (-:
+Read or skip as you please. (-:

 A categorised and organised kit is a pleasure with which to